Regulations for Graduate Diplomas - 2022/23

 - The Board of Examiners shall consider candidates who have undertaken reassessment in one of the following ways:

 - if the candidate's performance in the Reassessment has reached the standard required for the Graduate Diploma in all aspects, the Board of Examiners shall recommend that the candidate be awarded the Graduate Diploma.
-This may include the compensation of one module of up to 30 credits where this is available for the course in accordance with the Bachelor and Integrated Masters award regulations
+This may include the compensation of one non-core module of up to 30 credits where this is available for the course in accordance with the Bachelor and Integrated Masters award regulations

 - if the candidate's performance in the Reassessment has not reached the standard required for the Graduate Diploma, it shall recommend that the Graduate Diploma be not awarded.